rhittik12/Weathermood/README.md

     ├── snow.mp3
     └── sunny.mp3
 ```

-The repository currently contains `weather.html`; the layout above shows the name it should have for deployment.

-## Changing the page

-Most of the experience lives in one file, `index.html` after renaming it.

-- Change the visible title and subtitle near the center of the page.
-- Change the weather labels in the `weatherText` object.
-- Replace the files in `audio/` to use different sounds.
-- Adjust the default weather settings in the controls near the top of the script.

-The built-in background image is embedded directly in the HTML, so it does not need a separate image file.

 ## Notes

 The rain effect loads `raindrop-fx` from jsDelivr and the page loads the Marcellus font from Google Fonts.
 The rain mode needs WebGL2; snow and sunny mode use regular canvas animation.